bslew/antabTr/readme.md

 # Use

-Use antabTr.py from vitrual environment, i.e activate the environment:
+Use antabTr.py from virtual environment, i.e activate the environment:

 ```
 cd antabTr
 . venv/bin/activate
 ```

-go to your logs directory and the modified antabTr.py instead of antabfs.py:
+go to your logs directory and use the modified antabTr.py program instead of antabfs.py:

 ```
 antabTr.py ea065btr.log
 ```

+# Wisdom

-Use antabTr.py in the same way as the original antabfs.py program.
+antabTr.py program should be used in the same way as the original antabfs.py program.
+This version however stores information about how to reduce your data.
+If you cancel execution before you save your final .antab file, and the restart processing the same log file the program will continue from the point your left off using the wisdom data stored in the local directory.

-If you want to share the wisdom gathered by this program after your antab files are ready to export to VLBeer you can execute
+It will be useful if you decide to share the wisdom gathered by this program after your antab files are prepared and ready to export to VLBeer.
+After all this is one of the reasons for writing this modification to the original program.
+Execute:

 ```
 share_wisdom.py
 ```

 script in the directory where you started antabTr.py program.
-The wisdom files will be stored by default in ~/.config/antabTr/wisdom subdirectory.
+The wisdom files will be sent to remote server in order to improve machine learning process that will eventually remove the need for manual preparation of antab files.

+The server will ask you for password, which is the same as the one used for uploading antab files to VLBeer.
+Alternatively, if you do not want to enter password every time you run this script please send your public ssh-key to the author.

 # AUTHOR